Granville Redmond: Working with Chaplin

-While living in Los Angeles, he became friends with Charles Chaplin, who admired the natural expressiveness of a deaf person using American Sign Language.
+While living in Los Angeles, he became friends with Charles Chaplin, who admired the natural expressiveness of a Deaf person using American Sign Language.
 Chaplin asked Redmond to help him develop the techniques Chaplin later used in his silent films.
 Chaplin, impressed with Redmond's skill, gave Redmond a studio on the movie lot, collected his paintings, and sponsored him in silent acting roles, including the sculptor in City Lights.
-Chaplin told a writer for The Silent Worker of a Redmond painting, "I could look at it for hours.
-It means so many things" and Chaplin's famous The Dance of the Oceana Rolls was Redmond-inspired.
+Chaplin told a writer for The Silent Worker of a Redmond painting "I could look at it for hours.
+It means so many things."
+Chaplin's famous The Dance of the Oceana Rolls was Redmond-inspired.

 During this time Redmond did not neglect his painting.
-Through Chaplin he met Los Angeles neighbor artists Elmer Wachtel and Norman St. Clair.
+Through Chaplin, he met Los Angeles neighbor artists Elmer Wachtel and Norman St. Clair.
 They showed works at the Spring Exhibition held in San Francisco in 1904.
-By 1905 Redmond was receiving considerable recognition as a leading landscape painter and bold colorist.
+By 1905, Redmond was receiving considerable recognition as a leading landscape painter and bold colorist.

-He died on May 24, 1935, in Los Angeles.
+He died on May 24, 1935 in Los Angeles.